prateekiiest/academic-kickstart/content/publication/graph_based/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *International Conference on Computing, Communication and Networking Technologies *, IEEE.
+publication = "In International Conference on Computing, Communication and Networking Technologies, IEEE.
 Xplore" publication_short = "In *ICCCNT*"

 # Abstract.